DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 1) Axis scores are continuous

-2) Types are prototypes
+2) Types are best-fit patterns

-A Reality Type is a stable “best-fit” configuration—useful as a reference point for decisions and self-coaching.
+A Reality Type is a practical reference point for self-coaching.
+It is less "this is who you are" and more

-3) Liminal types exist on purpose
+3) Blend types exist on purpose

 Axis Synthesizer and Resonant Fieldholder represent a stable ST/FL blend on the Emergence axis.